mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_aot.md

 ### Operator Definition File: test_custom_aot.py

-To add aot-type custom operator to a MindSpore network using the above functions, we create the file `test_custom_aot.py`.
+To add AOT-type custom operator to a MindSpore network using the above functions, we create the file `test_custom_aot.py`.

 ```python
 import numpy as np